SoftwareAG/c8y-docs/content/dtm/dtm-introduction-bundle/concepts-guide.md

 <img src="/images/dtm/digital-twin/dtm-digital-twin-windmill.png" alt="Windmill" />
 </p>

 1. Start by defining the scope of the hierarchy.
-Identify the key systems, processes, and components that need to be included.
+Identify the key systems, processes, and components to be included.

 2. Draft the hierarchy of the digital twins you need based on your definition.